The Evil Within: The Assignment and The Consequence

-Waking up in the Safe Haven and meeting Tatiana Gutierrez (Julie Granata), Kidman explores the area before being able to leave.
+Waking up in the Safe Haven and meeting Tatiana Gutierrez (Julie Granata / Yūko Kaida), Kidman explores the area before being able to leave.
 Ending up back at the Mobius headquarters, she decides to go the bottom floor to the STEM terminal because she thinks Leslie is heading there.
 Along the way she learns more about Ruvik's relationship with Mobius and the way they treated him.
 Reaching at the terminal, she is led back to Krimson City and goes through the police department, where she sees memories of Sebastian and Joseph and begins feeling sympathy for the former.
-Heading back towards Beacon Mental Hospital, she meets up with Sebastian who gets turned into a Haunted by Ruvik, but manages to save him and find Leslie.
+Heading back towards Beacon Mental Hospital, she meets up with Sebastian who gets turned into a Haunted by Ruvik but manages to save him and find Leslie.
 The Administrator chases her until she gets to a school bus and drives away, but Ruvik telepathically launches the bus into the hotel.
 Kidman recovers and is separated from Sebastian and Joseph, losing her handgun in the process.
 Along the way, she encounters paintings of Ruvik that are trying to take control of Leslie.
-Kidman manages to save Leslie but he runs out of fear.
+Kidman manages to save Leslie, but he runs out of fear.
 Proceeding further, she finds more paintings trying to take control of Leslie.
 While trying to fend them off, hands of Laura burst from the ground and ensnare Kidman, and Leslie points a gun towards her, but he manages to resist Ruvik's control and shoots the painting, saving Kidman.
 Retrieving the handgun from Leslie, Kidman takes him along, hoping that this way he will be safe.
 Following this, a scene from the main game plays, but from Kidman's perspective, as she sees the Administrator instead of Sebastian, who informs that they know what Leslie will become and that Ruvik is a corpse.
 After Leslie's outburst, she pursues Leslie, but is brought back to Mobius HQ.

 She goes through a door and is brought to Beacon, where she accesses other rooms and learns about Leslie's synchronization with Ruvik's brainwave due to his loss of family, and her being an expendable agent that could potentially neutralize Ruvik.
 Rushing through dozens of Haunted, Kidman is able to get in an elevator that leads up to the apex of Beacon where the Mobius facility is, as the Administrator taunts Kidman, explaining that STEM was built on the premise of fear as a way to control individuals, with the true purpose of her mission serving as a test run for the Administrator's new method of infused control.
 Having broken out of his influence, she faces the Administrator, who makes a final attempt to end Kidman but is defeated, who remarks how he will always be a part of Kidman before being shot.